 I did not prove theorem 2 because I cannot.

-Reserve contractions for narrative documents.
+In general, reserve contractions for narrative rather technical documents.

 Termites can eat the foundation of a house.
 This causes the house to fall down.